 African violets are one of the most popular houseplants.
 They are known for their beautiful flowers and easy care.
 When you cut back an African violet, the goal is simply to remove dead or damaged leaves and spent flowers.
 It is strictly a beauty regimen that also allows new growth to access more light and air.
 You can cut back an African violet at any time of the year, unlike the pruning rules on many other types of plants.

 How do I bring back an overwatered plant?

-If your plant is in a bright window, move it to a spot with less light.
-This will help the plant conserve water.
+2. Move it.
+If your plant is in a bright window, move it to spot with less light.

 What kills African violet?

 This product will selectively kill the violets without damaging the grass.
 Be sure to read and follow the instructions on the product label before use.

 It is important to repot African violets with fresh potting soil at least twice a year, and more often if the plant becomes rootbound. roots growing out and around the rootball is an indication that the plant has outgrown its pot and needs to be repotted.